 Oil, Gas & Mining

-The Ministry of Petroleum and Mineral Resources has published its list of fees for the extraction of salt in the country.
+The Ministry of Petroleum has hiked its estimate of the cost of the conflict on the oil sector.

 Damascus International Fairground